top of page

 Solo + Two Person Shows

-2022 Flora and Font, The Mill, San Francisco, California
+2022 Flora and Font, The Mill, San Francisco CA

 2021 The Appalachia of Florida: Welcome to Bithlo by the Water, The Plant, Tallahassee FL